pollenium/bramble/Readme.md

 ##### Prioritization

-Like other application-agnostic gossip networks, Pollenium uses proof of work to prioritize `MISSIVE`s.
+Like other application-agnostic gossip networks, Bramble uses proof of work to prioritize `MISSIVE`s.

 When generating a `MISSIVE` a `CLIENT` will choose a whole-number `DIFFICULTY` between `0` and `255` inclusive.